agmcfarland/BE-iGUIDE/README.md

 cut_site_start_distance_outside_gRNA:
 	Numeric.
 The distance outside gRNA to start considering cut sites (default: 3).

+reference_genome_path
+	Character.
+Path to a fasta file used to generate the base iGUIDE result (default: '').

 n_processors:
 	Numeric.
 The number of processors to use for parallel processing (default: 4).